gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-indexed-vertices.md

 ```

 We get the same results as before but we only had to supply data for 4
 vertices instead of 6.
-We still had to ask WebGL to draw 6 vertices but let
+We still had to ask WebGL to draw 6 vertices but this let
 us reuse data for 4 vertices through the indices.

 {{{example url="../webgl-2d-rectangles-indexed.html"}}}